 So far we have explained how the best rule adaptation, for a single rule φ is computed.
 When a set of n rules is available (from the same or different sources), the same algorithm can be applied to each of the rules φ in the set (i.e. computing a reduced RMC relation for φ and running ILP on it).
-The scores of the best adaptation for each of the rules are compared, and the one with the highest score may be selected and added to the target rules set.
-The process may then be iterated, to choose another rule adaptation, and so on.
-We refer below to the available set of candidate rules as the rules pool.
-Let n be the number of rules in the pool and let k the number of iterations (selected rule adaptations) performed.
-The iterative process just described takes time $n \times k \times I$, where I is the time it takes to compute the relevant RMC and solve its (reduced) ILP problem.
-Interestingly, however, as we show next, much of this work can be saved by avoiding useless RMC and ILP computations, namely ones having no potential to yield a best-score adaptation.
-We explain this next.
+The scores of the best adaptation for each of the rules are compared, and the one with the highest score is selected.
+If the score is positive (or above a minimal quality threshold set by the system administrator), the translation is added to the target rules set.
+The process can then be iterated, to choose another qualifying rule adaptation, and so on.
+In the full version of the paper [13] we present an optimized version of this iterative process where "unpromising" rule candidates are pruned via a threshold-based technique.
+We omit this here for space constraints.